Actency/docker-solr/README.md

 # About this repo

-This is the Actency Docker image for solr, based on makuk66 work.
+This is the Actency Docker **Drupal** optimized image for solr, based on makuk66 work.

 Available tags are:
 - 5.5, latest ([5.5/Dockerfile](https://github.com/Actency/docker-solr/tree/master/5.5/Dockerfile))